“Eat once a day.” “Eat six times a day.” “Never eat,” “always eat,” “eat like our ancestors did,” or “eat like your favorite influencer does.”

 First off, you might ask, when does the migrating motor complex operate?
 When does the housekeeper come to work?

-The migrating motor complex is active when you’re not eating.
+The MMC is active when you’re not eating.
 Your body likes to focus on the food it’s actively breaking down – it can “do the dishes” later (4).

 Once the food is broken down, approximately an hour to two hours after you’ve finished your meal, the migrating motor complex is activated and can begin cleaning up (4).

-The migrating motor complex works in cycles of about an hour to two hours.
+The MMC works in cycles of about an hour to two hours.
 It keeps cycling until you eat again (4).
 Some scientists argue that it takes longer to do its job thoroughly, ranging from 90 minutes to 3 ½ hours.

 When to Eat Based on the Migrating Motor Complex